 The Cult of Celebrity

 My book Madness at the Gates of the City: The Myth of American Innocence describes the immensely long historical process in which the indigenous, creative, mythic imagination devolved into our current demythologized world.
 The losses of meaningful stories, effective ritual and divine images have resulted in our cult of celebrity.
 Instead of developing relationships with Aphrodite or Zeus, we adore each in a succession of actresses, athletes or politicians, who inevitably betray us by proving to be all too human.

-If we only knew: The soul grows through an endlessly repeating cycle of innocence, projection, disillusionment, grief, expanded awareness and new innocence or denial.
+If we only knew: The soul grows through an endlessly repeating cycle of innocence, projection, disillusionment, grief and expanded awareness, followed inevitably by new innocence or denial.
 In that process, those who cannot acknowledge or manifest their own creativity or nobility are likely to perceive those features in public personalities.
 We personify a grand, transcendent cause – the cosmos itself – as the King.

 The cult of celebrity cheapens the hero archetype.
 For five generations, we have associated fictional characters (effortlessly achieving the impossible) with the actors who portray them.
 Now, few of us can distinguish between genuine heroes and fictional ones.
 We perceive little difference between Sylvester Stallone and Rambo or Rocky Balboa, or between Arnold Schwartzenegger and the vigilantes he portrayed, or for an earlier generation, between John Wayne and his characters.
 As I write in Chapter Nine:

 We love them for being who they are, not for what they have done.
 In Daniel Boorstin’s phrase, a celebrity is “a person who is known for his well-knownness.”
 The Hero was distinguished by what he had achieved; he had created himself.
 Celebrities are known for their personalities and distinguished by their images, which are created by the media.